xushizhou/xushizhou.github.io/_pages/about.md

 ## Research overview

-My work asks: **What are the right mathematical objects, limits, and invariances that explain—and improve—modern machine learning?**
+My work asks: **What mathematical objects, limits, and invariances explain—and improve—modern machine learning?**
-I develop theory and algorithms that translate structural assumptions (geometry, dynamics, information constraints) into **principled objectives** and **provable guarantees**.
+I develop theory and algorithms that translate structure (geometry, dynamics, and information constraints) into **principled objectives** and **provable guarantees**, with an emphasis on methods that also perform well in practice.

 ### Research themes (foundations)
 - **Learning under information constraints:** information-theoretic formulations for **unlearning**, **privacy**, and **fairness**, and sharp trade-offs between utility and constraints.
-- **Dynamics and optimization of deep learning:** stochastic dynamical systems viewpoints for training, generalization, and stability.
+- **Dynamics and optimization of deep learning:** stochastic dynamical systems viewpoints for training stability, implicit regularization, and generalization.
-- **Optimal transport for learning:** OT as a unifying tool for representation learning, geometry-aware regularization, and generative modeling.
+- **Optimal transport for learning:** OT as a tool for representation learning, geometry-aware regularization, and generative modeling.
-- **Statistical foundations:** generalization, identifiability, and uncertainty-aware learning via modern probability and statistics.
+- **Statistical foundations:** uncertainty quantification, identifiability, and reliable evaluation.

-### Selected contributions (foundational angle)
+### What I build (for industry + academic audiences)
-- **Fairness theory via OT:** characterized and optimized **Pareto frontiers** between predictive utility and fairness constraints using OT and information measures.
+- **Theory → algorithms:** proofs that lead to implementable objectives/regularizers.
-- **Unlearning as constrained learning:** developed information-theoretic regularizers to formalize selective forgetting and analyze stability/utility trade-offs.
+- **Reliable ML systems:** methods designed for robustness, auditability, and constraint satisfaction.
-- **Multi-scale representations:** contributed to theory-motivated architectures that capture structure **across scales** in scientific signals.
+- **Scientific ML:** learning pipelines for multimodal scientific data and inverse problems.

 ---